While you're looking for the perfect bird, here are some questions you can go through as a checklist:

 If the answer to any of these questions is no, please consider using a different breeder or seller, and if you are concerned about the bird's welfare, you can report the matter to Camlist.

 Set your expectations.

 Research the bird thoroughly before rehoming.
-Each breed of birds has its own set of requirements, some of them are wild and destructive and some are noisy.
+Each breed of bird has its own set of requirements; some of them are wild and destructive, and some are noisy.
 It's important to fully understand everything about the bird before it becomes part of your family.